danidiaz/really-small-backpack-example/lesson1-renaming-modules/README.md

     Could not load module ‘Foo.Extra’
 ```

-This is an important detail about how `mixins:` works: if we make a local copy
+This is an important detail about how `mixins:` works.
+If we make a local copy
 of a library and rename some modules, *all the other modules from the original
 library that aren't explicily mentioned in the `mixins:` entry become hidden*.
 The original form of the dependency is superseded by the altered copies.